lcwarners/sewer-defect-detection/README.md

 replace it by the files found in https://drive.google.com/drive/folders/1sT-3jq-_CUohp4oVf3I1E3U3O1r5cnEF?usp=sharing

-## Librairies used
+## Libraries used

-Before running any code, make sure you have all the librairies needed.
+Before running any code, make sure you have all the libraries needed.
 If not, open a terminal and run
 `pip3 install $name_of_the_package`